AgentWombat/monster-engagements/README.md

 * A dataset containing examples wherein the human won an engagement and examples wherein the monsters won an engagement.
 Each entree is formatted [[#zombies,#spirits,#spiders,#ghouls],outcome]
 * An example function which (poorly) addresses the problem at hand.
-* A script to evaluate your functions performance.
+* A script to evaluate your function's performance.
 (This is NOT the same evaluator your function will ultimately face)

 Constraints: